OpenSecuritySummit/oss2018/content/outcomes/tracks/DevSecOps/working-sessions/securing-the-ci-pipeline.md

     - secrets, keys, passwords
     - Developers often store keys and other secrets in spreadsheets, config files, git repositories
 - Assets accessible on the pipeline can be used to escalate privileges
-- Several mechanisms for taking advantage of the above was demonstrated.
+- Several mechanisms for taking advantage of the above were demonstrated.
 - Although true that these risks are lower in a pipeline fully implementing security standards , pipelines practicing less than ideal security hygene are not uncommon.

 ####  Categories of risks identified: